 Sometimes it’s not about the camera; it’s about knowing what to shoot and when, and how that shot will be useful for your content creation process.
 Here are eight ideas for photos you can shoot on a cellphone to help you with your content creation inspiration.

 Black and White

-That moody edgy black and white look is classic and very popular!
+That moody edgy black and white look called vignette is classic and very popular!
 There are lots of reasons to shoot black and white, and generally, people use black and white photography to give a specific mood and emotion to the shot.
 You can also use black and white photography to help the user focus on a specific area of the photo, removing all background distractions.

 Shoot Your Pets

 Nothing says good content like photos of pets!
 Adding a cute dog or an adorable cat to your photos for your business can help to drive your engagement up because people love images of cute animals, and they can be great models for your products too!